ewgewgewg/algo-site/content/posts/js-algos.md

 # Binary Trees

-LeetCode implements a binary tree node like this:
+One of the ways LeetCode has implemented a binary tree node is like this:

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}